lolaedun/lolaedun/README.md

 # Hey, I'm Lola.
 # I'm a Creative Leader | Full Stack Developer | Campaign Strategist <img src="https://github.com/lolaedun/lolaedun/blob/main/lola-blob-hi.gif" alt="waving blob saying hi" width="30"> 👩🏾‍💻

-- 🔭 I’m currently working on pimping my GitHub Profile
+🔭 **Currently working on:** Enhancing my GitHub profile and exploring new projects.
-- 🌱 I’m currently learning Django and how to hula hoop
+🌱 **Currently learning:** React, Next.js, TypeScript, Tailwind CSS, and Prisma.
-- 👯 I’m looking to collaborate on interesting projects
+👯 **Open to collaborating on:** Exciting and innovative projects.
-- 🤔 I’m looking for help with tech interviews
+🤔 **Seeking help with:** Preparing for interviews and refining my skills.
-- 💬 Ask me about anything
+💬 **Ask me about:** Web development, creative direction, or project management!
-- 📫 How to reach me: Instagram
+📫 **Reach me at:** [mledun@hotmail.com]
-- 😄 Pronouns: She/her
+😄 **Pronouns:** She/Her
-- ⚡ Fun fact: I'm Russian, Italian and Nigerian but have been living in the UK for over 20 years.
-I speak Fluent Italian and know a few Russian and French sentences.
+⚡ **Fun fact:** I'm a mix of Russian, Italian, and Nigerian, living in the UK for 20+ years.
+I speak fluent Italian and know a bit of Russian and French!

 <h3> 🛠 &nbsp;Tech Stack</h3>